Families Advocating for Campus Equality

 Families Advocating for Campus Equality (FACE) is an American advocacy group whose stated goal is to ensure fairness and due process for all parties involved in allegations of sexual misconduct on college and university campuses.
 FACE was started by Sherry Warner Seefeld and two other mothers who say their sons were falsely accused of sexual misconduct on their college campuses.

 History

-Cynthia P. Garrett, an attorney, and Alison Scott are currently co-presidents of FACE, which has expanded rapidly over the last few years as awareness of campus Title IX issues has become more well publicized.
+Cynthia P. Garrett, an attorney, is currently the co-president of FACE, which has expanded rapidly over the last few years as awareness of campus Title IX issues has become more well publicized.